petercorke/robotics-toolbox-python/README.md

 ### Using the Toolbox with Windows?

-Graphical visualsaion via swift is currently not supported under Windows.
+Graphical visualisation via swift is currently not supported under Windows.
 However there is a hotfix, by changing in ```SwiftRoute.py```

 ```self.path[9:]``` to  ```self.path[10:]```